aleexeyy/EthereumDEXArbitrage/README.md

    * Only **2-swap routes** are considered, and all swaps must involve WETH.
    * A prebuilt file `scripts/arb-config/token-to-pools.json` maps non-WETH tokens to their possible liquidity pools.
-   * If a token is not in this config, the algorithm stops.
+   * If a token is not in this config, the algorithm skips this swap.

 3. **Process**